Harmony on Land and Sea:

 ycArt-bg2-2.jpg

-In normal times, Salt Bay Chamberfest presents internationally renowned artists in chamber music concerts at our regular venue, a converted cow barn in Damariscotta, ME.
-One of the special characteristics of Darrows Barn, and of SBC in particular, is its intimacy—the connections felt among the musicians and between the musicians and audience.
-Since we could not gather together safely this season, these videos were created to present a new kind of access to chamber music, with wind and birds as musical partners, and nature the stage; but with music, as always, at the heart of what we do.
-We hope these bring you joy and solace in this challenging year, and look forward to the next time we can share live music with you.
+In normal times, Salt Bay Chamberfest presents internationally renowned artists in chamber music concerts at our regular venue in Damariscotta, ME.
+One of the special characteristics of SBC in particular is its intimacy—the connections felt among the musicians and between the musicians and audience.
+When we could not gather together safely in 2020, these videos were created to present a new kind of access to chamber music, with wind and birds as musical partners, and nature the stage; but with music, as always, at the heart of what we do.

 Video #1